thejetjayjay/DomCobb/Outputs/Manus Researcher.md

 2. **File naming:** Use the exact topic name from the Roadmap (e.g., `multi-agent-systems-orchestration.md`)
 3. **File format:** Markdown with proper structure
 4. **Metadata header:** Include creation date, version (1.0), and topic name
+   - **Date Handling:** The creation date must be the current date in YYYY-MM-DD format.
+If you cannot access the current system date, ask the user: "What is today's date (YYYY-MM-DD format)?"
+Use the provided date.
+Never use dates from examples or hardcoded dates.

 #### **3.7: Update Roadmap**